RogaJ23/Roger_Bluestamp_Portfolio/index.md

 Bluestamp WALLE robot
 A simple emotional robot that can interact with the user.
 With 2 8x8 LED eyes and servo-controlled eyebrows, this robot is great at conveying emotions and makes for an interesting project.
+Using a 3D model and many electrical components, the robot can display emotion and move according to the distance you are from him.
 Some challenges, takeaways, and triumphs are...

 <!---